edwardhallam/launch/README.md

 # Launch 🚀

-**Service-Owned Infrastructure for Homelab & Cloud**
+**Self-Service Infrastructure Builder for Enterprise and Homelab**

-Launch is a "One Code Check-in" platform.
-You define your service and its infrastructure in code, push to GitHub, and the platform handles the rest: provisioning VMs, bootstrapping runners, and deploying your application.
+Launch is a modern self-service infrastructure platform that enables zero-touch deployment of web services and MCP servers.
+By leveraging a monorepo architecture with Terraform, a single code check-in triggers the automated provisioning of infrastructure (VMs/LXCs on Proxmox or AWS), bootstrapping of runners, and deployment of application code.
+It unifies multi-cloud management into a single, standard developer experience.

+**Disclaimer**
+The use of AI was leveraged to help build diagrams, documentation, and some coding guidance. **All code has been written by Edward Hallam**

 ## �️ Architecture